 “And she said I want to refer you to a urologist.
 And my first two words to her were Cleveland Clinic.
 I know they're one of the top hospital in the country, particularly for urology and that’s why I came,” says Harry.

-Harry's urologist at Cleveland Clinic, Amr Fergany, MD, recommended they begin active surveillance of his PSA levels and after a biopsy they discovered a small amount of slow growing cancer.
+Harry's urologist at Cleveland Clinic recommended they begin active surveillance of his PSA levels.
+A biopsy revealed a small amount of slow growing cancer.

 For four years, Harry began to make the four hour trip to Cleveland Clinic for continual biopsies, until doctors determined that there were concerning signs of growth and that Harry ultimately needed to consider removing the prostate.